roytang/blog/content/notes/2014/08/10153130946288912/index.md

 title: ''
 ---

-Map showing income of software engineers compared to average income per capita: http://maps.ramiro.org/income-software-engineers-countries/  We are surprisingly above average.
+Map showing income of software engineers compared to average income per capita: http://maps.ramiro.org/income-software-engineers-countries/

 We are surprisingly above average.
 Not only that, we're better than Singapore (assuming I understand correctly where Singapore is on a map), where a number of IT folk I know have migrated to work